xerolinux/XeroHub/content/iso.md

 </div>

-The ISO will forever be offered **AS IS**, no extra features will be included, simply because I still strongly believe in freedom of choice.
+The ISO will forever be offered **AS IS**, no further features will be added, simply because I still strongly believe in freedom of choice.
 Nothing will be forced on you no matter what.
 You are free to shape the Distro however you want making it truly yours.

-All I ask for is for you not to share them with anyone.
+All I ask for is for you not to share it with anyone.
 Otherwise you will be hurting the project making it harder for me to maintin.
 I am only one man doing all this for you, not a team.
 Thanks you for being supportive.

 ### Wrapping up